-Women often use biotin to grow better hair and nails, but did you know that many men are also using biotin to boost their facial hair and mustache growth rate.
+Women often use biotin to grow better hair and nails, but did you know that many men are also using biotin for beard growth and health?

-And that’s what we’re focusing on this article, answering the simple question of; Will biotin help my facial hair and mustache grow faster and thicker?
+And that’s what we’re focusing on this article, answering the simple question of; Will biotin help the facial hair and mustache in growing thicker?

 Let’s find out. ↓